LairdCP/BLE_Gateway_Firmware/docs/readme_aws.md

 ## Cloud Data

-Once the Pinnacle 100 device is commissioned with the mobile app and it is connected to AWS, the user can log into the web portal to view sensor data.
+Once the Pinnacle 100 or BL5340 module is commissioned with the mobile app and it is connected to AWS, the user can log into the web portal to view sensor data.

 The web portal is located at: <https://demo.lairdconnect.com>